Fille881/EduKid/Documentation/words-on-structuring-code-May16.md

 app.shoppingcart.init();  // the startupthis-function will run
 app.shoppingcart.addGrocery('Hamburger');
 ```
-// But we can't do this:
+But we can't do this:
 ```js
 app.shoppingcart.items = ['someLettuce', 'Candy'];
 ```
-Because there is no `items` member on the object we returned in the module -> it is accessible only within the module!
+because there is no `items` member on the object we returned in the module; it is accessible only within the module!
 That is useful, because we don't need to worry about people using internal functions and variables in weird ways in other parts of the app.
 It also means we are free to change anything we want inside our module, without any other part of our app breaking because it depended on our 'internal' functions.

 In addition, there is no risk for a name collision if some other part of the app creates a variable named `items`, `items` here exists only within this function/module.
 We get one more benefit of naming the module also: If you would just have a 'loose' function called `addGrocery`, that could mean 'add grovery to my favorite groceries list', or 'add grocery to shopping cart', or 'add grocery to something else...'
 ```js